 Regardless of whether you are registering domains for your business or yourself, you should keep a list of the registered domains with important information about each domain.
 This will make it easier to manage your .nz domain names in the future.

 For each domain add at least the name of the registrar where you registered the domain and a link to the control panel.
 This will allow you to keep track of where the domain is registered when it's time to renew it or make other important changes like the nameservers.

 Tip 3: Think about allowing auto renewal for your domain names.

 Domain names operate on registration terms.
 You need to ensure that your registration for your domain name is up to date.

-If your registration term runs out, your domain name goes into a pending release status.
+If your registration term runs out, your domain name goes into the redemption period status.
 This is where the registrant has 90 days to reinstate the domain name before it is made available to register by the general public again.

 Some providers allow you to auto-renew your domain name registration.
 This is something that you might want to enable.

 These days it's very hard to guarantee that your registrar will notify you of an expiring domain; email notifications may go to your spam folder, delivered to the wrong team, or pass unnoticed.